 Being involved with national and international standards development highlights your organization's position in the global economy and showcases its expertise.
 It also reflects the leadership and expertise of the employees who serve as members of the TAG team.

 Organizations are encouraged to join the U.S. TAG that is made up of six interest categories:

 - Non-governmental organizations

 - Services, support, research, and others

-The membership fee is $500.
-A member may be, for example, a company, an organization, a government agency, or even an individual.
+A member may be an organization, government agency, or individual.
 Membership includes access to all TAG communication and requires active participation in the standards development activities related to the initiative.
 Members will be expected to attend a limited number of meetings throughout the year, review proposals and working documents, and respond to information or voting requests via email.